streamdata-gallery-organizations/opendns/_listings/opendns/domains-delete-postman.md

   "info": {
     "name": "OpenDNS Delete Domain",
     "_postman_id": "a66b48a7-7fda-4465-8d72-9d4353df36d4",
-    "description": "To delete a domain from the shared customer’s domain list, run a DELETE request against the domains endpoint of the API.", "schema": "https://schema.getpostman.com/json/collection/v2.0.0/" },
+    "description": "To delete a domain from the shared customer???s domain list, run a DELETE request against the domains endpoint of the API.", "schema": "https://schema.getpostman.com/json/collection/v2.0.0/" },
   "item": [